Tuesday, August 18, 2015

 Step 1

 First, I attached the mounting bracket to the inner side of the rear bumper support beam.
 These bolts are about 5 inches long.
 It was a tight space in between the muffler and the support beam.
-By pushing slightly up on the cover over the muffler, the bolts will slide in.
+By slightly pushing up on the cover over the muffler, the bolts will slide in.

 Step 2